Acrobat Ants Identification Guide

 +

-DIY sprays often fail because they only kill foraging workers, not the colony.
-Worse, if acrobat ants sense danger, surviving colony members may relocate deeper into wall voids.
-Professional treatment locates the nest and uses non-repellent products that workers carry back to eliminate the entire colony.
+DIY sprays often fail because they only kill the ants you see, not the colony.
+Worse, if ants sense danger, they may move deeper into wall voids.
+Pro treatment finds the nest and uses products ants carry back to the colony, wiping out the whole group.

 How long does acrobat ant treatment take?